-Approximately 95% of penile cancers originate in squamous epithelial cells and are further categorized as either SCC or penile intraepithelial neoplasia (PIN).24 PIN is a premalignant condition at high risk of developing into SCC of the penis and includes the clinical entities of bowenoid papulosis, erythroplasia of Queyrat, and Bowen's disease.24 The AJCC recognizes four subtypes of SCC: verrucous, papillary squamous, warty, and basaloid.25 The verrucous subtype is considered to demonstrate low malignant potential, while other variants reported-adenosquamous and sarcomatoid variants-carry a worse prognosis.^{26,27} The primary lesion is further characterized by its growth pattern with superficial spread, nodular or vertical-phase growth, and verrucous pattern.
-In addition to the penile lesion, evaluation of lymph nodes is also critical, as involvement of the inguinal lymph nodes (ILNs), the number and site of positive nodes, and extracapsular nodal involvement provide the strongest prognostic factors of survival.^{5,28}
+Approximately 95% of penile cancers originate in squamous epithelial cells and are further categorized as either SCC or penile intraepithelial neoplasia (PIN).27 PIN is a premalignant condition at high risk of developing into SCC of the penis and includes the clinical entities of bowenoid papulosis, erythroplasia of Queyrat, and Bowen's disease.27 The AJCC recognizes four subtypes of SCC: verrucous, papillary squamous, warty, and basaloid.28 The verrucous subtype is considered to demonstrate low malignant potential, while other variants reported-adenosquamous and sarcomatoid variants-carry a worse prognosis.^{29,30} The primary lesion is further characterized by its growth pattern with superficial spread, nodular or vertical-phase growth, and verrucous pattern.
+In addition to the penile lesion, evaluation of lymph nodes is also critical, as involvement of the inguinal lymph nodes (ILNs), the number and site of positive nodes, and extracapsular nodal involvement provide the strongest prognostic factors of survival.^{5,31}

 The AJCC TNM (tumor, node, and metastasis) Staging System for penile carcinoma has been used for staging, with the most recent update (eighth edition) published in 2017.
-It was initially introduced in 1968 and was subsequently revised in 1978, 1987, 2002, and 2010.29-33 In 2010, the AJCC made the distinction between clinical and pathologic staging while eliminating the difference between superficial and deep inguinal metastatic nodes.29 The eighth edition of the AJCC staging system25 includes changes to the primary tumor (T) definitions, including: 1) broadening the Ta definition to include noninvasive localized squamous carcinoma; 2) describing T1 by the location of the tumor on the penis (eg, glans, foreskin, shaft) and defining invasion for each location; 3) adding perineural invasion as a prognostic indicator to define T1b from T1a; 4) including corpora cavernosum invasion within the T3 definition.
-In addition, the eighth edition includes changes to the regional lymph node definitions, the most notable being pN1 defined as \leq 2 unilateral inguinal metastases without extranodal extension and pN2 being defined as \geq 3 unilateral inguinal metastases or bilateral metastases.
-Finally, stage II disease has been split into stage IIA and stage IIB with T1b or T2, N0, M0 defining stage IIA and T3, N0, M0 defining stage IIB25 (see Staging in the algorithm).
+It was initially introduced in 1968 and was subsequently revised in 1978, 1987, 2002, and 2010.32-36 In 2010, the AJCC made the distinction between clinical and pathologic staging while eliminating the difference between superficial and deep inguinal metastatic nodes.32 The eighth edition of the AJCC staging system28 includes changes to the primary tumor (T) definitions, including: 1) broadening the Ta definition to include noninvasive localized squamous carcinoma; 2) describing T1 by the location of the tumor on the penis (eq. glans, foreskin, shaft) and defining invasion for each location; 3) adding perineural invasion as a prognostic indicator to define T1b from T1a; 4) including corpus spongiosum invasion within the T2 definition; and 5) including corpora cavernosum invasion within the T3 definition.
+In addition, the eighth edition includes changes to the regional lymph node definitions, the most notable being pN1 defined as ≤2 unilateral inguinal metastases without extranodal extension and pN2 being defined as ≥3 unilateral inquinal metastases or bilateral metastases.
+Finally, stage II disease has been split into stage IIA and stage IIB with T1b or T2, N0, M0 defining stage IIA and T3, N0, M0 defining stage IIB28 (see Staging in the algorithm).

-The AJCC recommends a grading system for SCC of the penis based on the 3-tiered WHO/International Society of Urological Pathology (ISUP) grading system with the following definitions: grade 1, well differentiated; grade 2, moderately differentiated; and grade 3, poorly differentiated/undifferentiated.
-Any proportion of anaplastic cells categorizes the tumor as grade 3.25 The overall degree of cellular differentiation with high-risk, poorly differentiated tumors is an important predictive factor for metastatic nodal involvement.34 The AJCC also recommends collection of site-specific factors, including: the percentage of tumor that is poorly differentiated, the depth of invasion in verrucous carcinoma, the presence of lymphovascular or perineural invasion, the size of the largest lymph node metastasis, and the total number of lymph nodes removed.25
+The AJCC recommends a grading system for SCC of the penis based on the 3-tiered World Health Organization (WHO)/International Society of Urological Pathology (ISUP) grading system with the following definitions: grade 1, well differentiated; grade 2, moderately differentiated; and grade 3, poorly differentiated/undifferentiated.
+Any proportion of anaplastic cells categorizes the tumor as grade 3.28 The overall degree of cellular differentiation with high-risk, poorly differentiated tumors is an important predictive factor for metastatic nodal involvement.37 The AJCC also recommends collection of site-specific factors, including: the percentage of tumor that is poorly differentiated, the depth of invasion in verrucous carcinoma, the presence of lymphovascular or perineural invasion, the size of the largest lymph node metastasis, and the total number of lymph nodes removed.28